-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "believe," "estimate," "predict," "potential," or "continue" or the negative of these terms or other similar expressions.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "believe," "estimate," "predict," "potential," or "continue" or the negative of these terms or other similar expressions.
 Forward-looking statements contained in this Quarterly Report include, but are not limited to, statements about:

-- · estimates of our addressable market, market growth, key performance indicators, capital requirements and our needs for additional financing; - our expectations regarding our financial performance, including among others, revenue, cost of revenue, gross profit, operating expenses, loss from operations and net losses; - our ability to successfully execute our broad release commercialization plan, including our ability to attract customers; - the implementation of our business model, strategic plans and expected pricing for the ProteographTM Product Suite; - our expectations regarding the rate and degree of market acceptance of the Proteograph Product Suite; - the impact of the Proteograph Product Suite on the field of proteomics and the size and growth of the addressable proteomics market; - competitive companies and technologies and our industry; - · our ability to manage and grow our business; - · our ability to develop and commercialize new products; - our ability to establish and maintain intellectual property protection for our products or avoid or defend claims of infringement; - the performance of third-party manufacturers and suppliers; - the potential effects of government regulation; - our ability to hire and retain key personnel and to manage our future growth effectively; - the volatility of the trading price of our Class A common stock; - the benefits of the PrognomIQ, Inc. transaction; - the impact of local, regional, and national and international economic conditions and events; - · the impact of COVID-19 on our business; and - our expectations about market trends.
+- · estimates of our addressable market, market growth, key performance indicators, capital requirements and our needs for additional financing; - our expectations regarding our financial performance, including among others, revenue, cost of revenue, gross profit, operating expenses, loss from operations and net losses; - our ability to successfully implement our commercialization strategy and attract customers, including our plans for international expansion; - the implementation of our business model, strategic plans and expected pricing for the ProteographTM Product Suite; - our expectations regarding the rate and degree of market acceptance of the Proteograph Product Suite; - the impact of the Proteograph Product Suite on the field of proteomics and the size and growth of the addressable proteomics market; - competitive companies and technologies and our industry; - our ability to manage and grow our business; - our ability to develop and commercialize new products; - our ability to establish and maintain intellectual property protection for our products or avoid or defend claims of infringement; - the performance of third-party manufacturers and suppliers; - the potential effects of government regulation; - our ability to hire and retain key personnel and to manage our future growth effectively; - the volatility of the trading price of our Class A common stock; - the benefits of the PrognomiQ, Inc. transaction; - the impact of local, regional, and national and international economic conditions and events; - the impact of macroeconomic factors, such as pandemics, inflation, supply chain interruptions and foreign hostilities, on our business; and - our expectations about market trends.